ISpillMyDrink/OpenSuperClone/README.md

 #### 💣 Known Issues

-* OSCViewer is extremely buggy in GTK3 and missing functionality from its GTK2 counterpart, it is recommended to build it with GTK2 for the time being
+* OSCViewer is extremely buggy in GTK3, it is recommended to build it with GTK2 for the time being

 ## 💾 Installation